 team900 TXes respectively.

-EU 868is compliant to the frequency but is not LBT compliant 👂 .
-Every other band is near compliant 👿 but may not be fully compliant for your regulatory domain.
+EU 868is compliant to the frequency but is not LBT compliant 👂.

-This step is simple but important.
-Both the TX and RX NEED to have the same binding phrase or ExpressLRS WILL NOT WORK.
-Anyone using the same binding phrase as you will be able to control your model, so be unique.
-Set something memorable, and limit to alphanumeric phrases conforming to the Latin alphabet.
-Receivers flashed with firmware builds that do not have binding phrase enabled will support and require the traditional binding method. 📜
+Entering a binding phrase allows you to skip the binding step with your receivers-- you want this set.
+Any transmitter using the same binding phrase will connect to any receiver with the same binding phrase, so be unique.
+Limit to alphanumeric phrases conforming to the Latin alphabet.
+Receivers flashed with firmware builds that do not have binding phrase enabled will require binding with the traditional binding method.

 Receiver Only Options¶